What You Need to Know about Aviation SMS Implementation Plans

 - Indifference to safety decisions;

-- CEO who does not take ultimate responsibility for safety program;
+- CEO who does not take ultimate responsibility for SMS;

 - Poor means of collecting/analyzing data.

-The list goes on, but you should be able to see that each of these elements is something undesirable for improving/maintaining safety operations.
+The list goes on, but you should be able to see that each of these elements is something undesirable for improving/maintaining safe operations.

 List Notes and Strategy on Each Element of Checklist

 Remember your implementation plan checklist?
-Now that you have done much working understanding your SMS and organization, you can start to make some notes on each element of the checklist.
+Now that you have a good understanding of your SMS and organization, you can start to make some notes on each element of the checklist.
 Create another column for “Notes” in your checklist.

 For each item in your checklist, these notes will: